Baby Cade’s Guide To Making Money With Your Blog Content

 Getting Content

-I will signup for Google News Alerts for each player on my team.
-Each day, I will receive an e-mail containing news stories about that player…their actions on the field will drive my postings.
+I will sign up for Google News Alerts for each player on my team.
+Each day, I will receive an e-mail containing news stories about that player.
+Their actions on the field will drive my postings.

 blog